David Miller (South African cricketer): International career

 Miller earned his national call up in May 2010 after a series for South Africa A against Bangladesh A, where he ended as the second-highest run-scorer.
 Miller made his Twenty20 International debut for South Africa on 20 May 2010 against the West Indies in Antigua.
 Miller, called up to replace the injured Jacques Kallis, dispatched the sixth ball of his innings for six and went on to top score as South Africa won by just 1 run.
 Two days later, Miller made his ODI debut, also against the West Indies.
 He put in another good performance, scoring 23 not out and helping South Africa to win.
 Miller was selected to play in Zimbabwe's tour of South Africa, during which he contributed in both ODI and T20 formats towards a resounding victory by the South Africans.
 He was then selected for the South African squad to play Pakistan in the U.A.E. during October and November 2010.
 He played in two ODI series, against West Indies and Pakistan, before being named in South Africa preliminary 2011 World Cup squad.

 On 15 October 2010, Miller made his maiden ODI fifty against Zimbabwe and South Africa went on to put a massive total of 351.

 In the semi-finals of the 2013 ICC Champions Trophy, Miller along with Rory Kleinveldt set the record for the highest 9th wicket partnership in ICC Champions Trophy history, with 95.

 Miller made his Maiden One Day International century in the 4th ODI against the West Indies on 25 January 2015.

-In August 2017, Miller was named in a World XI side to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.
+In August 2017, Miller was named in a World XI team to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.